-Constituencies may nominate an Alternate for election by the Members' Meeting (Article 9.4).
-The Alternate may deputise for the Board member (9.5).
-If there is no Alternate, the constituency shall nominate a new Alternate (Article 9.4).
+Constituencies may nominate an alternate Board member for election by the Members' Meeting (Article 9.4).
+The alternate may deputise for the Board member (9.4).
+If there is no alternate, the constituency shall nominate a new alternate (9.4).

-Observers: Article 10 of the Articles of Association reads: "Representatives from relevant international organisations and other stakeholders such as the World Bank and the International Monetary Fund, may be invited by the EITI Board or may request to attend EITI Board Meetings and Members' Meetings as observers, when this can be practically accommodated.
+Observers: Article 10 of the Articles of Association reads: "Representatives from relevant international organisations and other stakeholders, such as the World Bank and the International Monetary Fund, may be invited by the EITI Board or may request to attend EITI Board meetings and Members' Meetings as observers, when this can be practically accommodated.
 They have no voting rights, but may be invited to express their views on specific matters.
 The EITI Board may decide that certain items should be discussed without observers present."